xbmc/inputstream.ffmpegdirect/README.md

 http://127.0.0.1:3002/mystream.m3u8
 ```

+- `stream_mode`: If the value `catchup` is supplied the inputstream will start in catchup mode.
+Any other value or if omitted will open as a regular stream.
+- `open_mode`: If the value `ffmpeg` is supplied the inputstream will be opened with AVFormat.
+If the value `curl` is supplied the inputstream will be opened with cURL.
+If neither value is supplied the default is to open HLS, Dash and Smooth Streaming with AVFormat and anything else as a kodi file.
+Note that a `mimetype` or `manifest_type` property is required to be able to tell if a stream is HLS or Dash.
+If using Smooth streaming only a `manifest_type` property will work as Smooth Streaming does not have a mimetype.
+- `manifest_type`: Allowed values are `hls` for HLS, `mpd` for Dash and `ism` for Smooth Streaming.
 - `default_url`: The URL to use if a catchup URL cannot be generated for any reason.
 - `playback_as_live`: Should the playback be considerd as live tv, allowing skipping from one programme to the next over the entire catchup window, if so set to `true`.
 Otherwise set to `false` to treat all programmes as videos.
 - `programme_start_time`: The unix time in seconds of the start of the programme being streamed - optional.